-Archery District is an interactive archery experience located in Scarborough .
+Archery District is an interactive archery experience in Mississauga.
 Until now, if you wanted to emulate Katniss Everdeen , Daryl Dixon , Cupid , or any other badass fictional archer/murderer, you'd have to stick to seasonal cosplay and steamy first-person fanfiction.

 Thankfully, this brand-new Scarborough facility has arrived to fill a void in Toronto's adventure-gaming scene: Equipped with a shooting range and a large playing field, Archery District combines archery with aspects of paintball and dodgeball to create a competitive team-based game.